Download and print as a PDF (1MB pdf)

 - repeat this sequence until you finish the stairs

-Going Upstairs if you do not have a handrail or banister available
+Going upstairs if you do not have a handrail or banister available

 You will likely be offered the opportunity to practice this with the physiotherapy team before you leave the hospital.